Generic name: larotrectinib (lar-oh-TREK-ti-nib)

 Precautions while using larotrectinib

 It is very important that your doctor check your or your child's progress at regular visits to make sure larotrectinib is working properly.
-Blood and urine tests may be needed to check for unwanted effects.
+Blood tests may be needed to check for unwanted effects.

 Larotrectinib may make you dizzy, confused, or less alert than you are normally.
 Do not drive or do anything else that could be dangerous until you know how larotrectinib affects you.